TheDiscoScript/nestjs/nx-useful-implementations/README.md

 ## Start the app

 Check scripts in package.json for more details.
+There will be either docker or local setup.

 ## Generate code